alexdevero/alex-devero-blog/__drafts__/draft--recursion.md

 JavaScript will add that function call on top of it, on top of the whole call stack.
 The second thing is that JavaScript executes calls in the call stack from the top to the bottom.
 This means that the first function call that was added to the call stack will be executed as last.

-Conversely, the the last function call that was added to the call stack will be executed as first.
+Conversely, the last function call that was added to the call stack will be executed as first.
 This is called [LIFO principle] (Last-In-First-Out).
 The third thing is that when JavaScript encounters function call it will stop executing the current call, execute that new call, and anything inside the newly called function.

 Only when that newly called function is executed JavaScript will return to the previous call and finish executing that one.
 This will repeat for each function in the call stack.